Shovon96/event-management/questions_and_answers.md

 #### Answer: A: `["🍕", "🍫", "🥑", "🍔"]`

-<i>Write your explanation here</i>
-The food have four property.
-And info is a object. when i went console.log is food, so the correct answer is "A".
+<i>Write your explanation The food have four property.
+And info is a object. when i went console.log is food, so the correct answer is "A".</i>

 </p>
 </details>